-First aid kits should be picked up and returned to the coaches' desk (located in the equipment room) by the home team manager at each game.
+First aid kits will be available in each score shack located by the Major, Minor, and Senior fields.
+Also in the Coaches Room (located by the equipment room).
 A larger first aid kit is located in the concession stand.
-Coaches are required to carry their own first aid kit to practices.
-Each FDMLL first aid kit contains the following below; if there are items missing, please notify the concession stand manager:
+Coaches will be provided a first aid kit in their equipment bag, and are required to carry it with them at practice and games.
+Each FDMLL first aid kit at the fields will contain the following below; if there are items missing, please notify the concession stand manager: